Good & Plenty: History

-Good & Plenty was first produced by the Quaker City Chocolate & Confectionery Company of Philadelphia, Pennsylvania in 1893 and is believed to be the oldest branded candy in the United States.
-A second candy, Good & Fruity, a multicolored, multi-flavor candy with a similar shape.
+Good & Plenty was first produced by the Quaker City Chocolate & Confectionery Company of Philadelphia, Pennsylvania in 1893.
+Although Necco Wafers is almost half a century older, Good & Plenty is the oldest continually produced American candy brand.
+A second candy, Good & Fruity, is a multicolored, multi-flavor candy of the same shape.

 Warner-Lambert purchased Quaker City in 1973 and sold it to Leaf Candy Company (owned by Beatrice Foods) in 1982.
-It is now produced by Hershey Foods, which purchased Leaf North America in 1996.
+It is now produced by Hershey Foods, under license from owners of the brand, Highlander Partners, a Dallas-based global private equity firm.

 Beginning around 1950, a cartoon character named "Choo-Choo Charlie" appeared in Good & Plenty television commercials.
 Choo-Choo Charlie was a boy pretending to be a railroad engineer.
 He would shake a box of the candy in his hand in a circular motion, imitating a train's pushrods and making a sound like a train.
 Advertising executive Russ Alben wrote the "Choo-Choo Charlie" jingle based on the popular song "The Ballad of Casey Jones".